mb21/blog/_posts/2015-05-17-Jobs-below-the-API.md

 tags:   tech society
 ---

 Back in February, Peter Reinhardt published his fairly widely circulated blog post _[Replacing Middle Management with APIs](http://rein.pk/replacing-middle-management-with-apis/)_.
-(If you haven’t already, read it now.)
+(If you haven’t read it already, do so now.)

 While we were talking about the trend of building APIs to command humans (and no longer only machines) at university already a couple of years ago, Reinhardt’s post has spelled out the socio-political consequences of this trend much more clearly to me.
-I find myself coming back to the topic with the below xvisualization by [Forbes](http://www.forbes.com/sites/anthonykosner/2015/02/04/google-cabs-and-uber-bots-will-challenge-jobs-below-the-api/) in mind.
+I find myself coming back to the topic with the below visualization by [Forbes](http://www.forbes.com/sites/anthonykosner/2015/02/04/google-cabs-and-uber-bots-will-challenge-jobs-below-the-api/) in mind.

 ![]({{site.baseurl}}/assets/2015-05-17-Jobs-below-the-API/above-and-below-the-api-jobs.png)